 Consistently ranked as one of the top research universities in Canada and one of the country’s most innovative, McMaster believes in creating an innovative and stimulating learning environment where students can prepare themselves to excel, both at the university and beyond.
-Science is a research-intensive Faculty at the heart of McMaster University.
+Science is a research-focused student-centred Faculty at the heart of McMaster University.

 Our students are taught by some of the leading scientific researchers in their fields and receive fantastic opportunities to participate in ground-breaking research.
 Our numerous graduate programs are respected around the world.
 Together we investigate worlds from the nano scale to the theoretical, and everything in between.
 We explore areas as diverse as the best ways to teach and learn, activities to stay healthy, and new methods to model and view the universe, among many others.